Embed Code

 Social Share

-Outer glass envelope or jacket that protects the arc tube of a High-Intensity Discharge (HID) lamp.
+Outer glass envelope or jacket that protects the arc tube of a #0excludeGlossary Discharge (HID) lamp.
 HID lamps are used primarily in applications where the most critical factor is creating as much visible light per watt as possible.
 Major applications include streetlights, gymnasiums, warehouses, large retail facilities, stadiums, and plant growing rooms

 Edit Wiki Term